sse-secure-systems/connaisseur/README.md

 We are grateful for any community support reporting vulnerabilities!
 How to submit a report is described in our [Security Policy](SECURITY.md).

 ## Contact
-You can reach us via email under [connaisseur@securesystems.de](mailto:connaisseur@securesystems.de).
+You can reach us via email under [connaisseur@securesystems.dev](mailto:connaisseur@securesystems.dev).